adoble/adr-j/README.md

    This will create a new ADR that references ADR 4 and inserts the message "Links to" in the new ADR.

-3. For further information, use the built in help:
+3. For further information, see the [man pages](doc/man/adr.md) or use the built in help:

         adr help

+# Architecture Decisions

 The decisions for this tool are recorded as [architecture decision records in the project repository](doc/adr/).